Rites of Passage & The ReWilding of Human Nature

 To there.

-From the blackened embers of old beliefs and identities
+From the blackened bones of old fires, beliefs and identities

 Into a more visible, alive, wild indigenous self.